cocampbe/aws_identity_center/README.md

 ## Requirements

 - Ansible version >= 2.19.0 (This is the only version I have tested on)
 - AWS SWK (boto3 and botocore).
-This have been tested on python 3.12
+This has been tested with python 3.12

 ## Installation